 How to Stop Looking for Creative Inspiration and Trust Yourself

-How many times have you browsed Pinterest, pinned something and then straight away went and did the thing?
-I bet never, unless you’re a total boss, in which case, ooo get you!
+But how many times have you browsed Pinterest, pinned something and then straight away went and did the thing?

 What is creative inspiration really?